-Other lectures and small group assignments during the first semester of the M1 curriculum briefly discussed this relationship.
+Other lectures and small group assignments during the first semester of the M1 curriculum briefly discussed this relationship, and the M1 doctoring curriculum includes a didactic day on taking environmental health histories.

 1.3.
-Does your medical school curriculum address the impacts of extreme weather events on individual health and/or on healthcare systems?
+Does you r medical school o curriculum address the impacts of extreme weather events o n indi vidual he alth and/o or on hea althcare sys stems?